Red eyes, red eyes. Eyelids up before the orange sunrise.

-It’s the little things that keep the passionate rapper going: small victories like a particularly meaningful connection on Twitter, medium sized things like linking with J.I.D or recognition from Deante’ Hitchcock, and seriously huge steps like landing his song “Swish” on NBA 2K21.
+It’s the little things that keep the passion-driven emcee going: small victories like a particularly meaningful connection on Twitter, medium sized things like linking with J.I.D or recognition from Deante’ Hitchcock, and seriously huge steps like landing his song “Swish” on NBA 2K21.
 His accomplishments are magnified by the limited time, money, publicity, and room for self-care they were earned under.
 Working one job to afford living and another to hit the goals you live for means there’s no off time.

 Keep moving forward